wp-plugins/alpine-photo-tile-for-picasa-and-google-plus/readme.txt

 === Alpine PhotoTile for Google Plus and Picasa  ===
 Contributors: theAlpinePress
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=eric%40thealpinepress%2ecom&lc=US&item_name=Alpine%20PhotoTile%20for%20Google%20Plus%20Donation&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted
-Tags: photos, picasa, photostream, stylish, pictures, images, widget, sidebar, gallery, lightbox, fancybox, colorbox, prettybox
+Tags: photos, picasa, google, plus, google+, photostream, stylish, pictures, images, widget, sidebar, gallery, lightbox, fancybox, colorbox, prettybox
 Requires at least: 2.8
 Tested up to: 3.8
-Stable tag: 1.2.6.3
+Stable tag: 1.2.6.4
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Stylish and compact plugin for displaying Picasa and Google Plus images in a sidebar, post, or page.

 == Description ==
-The Alpine PhotoTile for Google Plus and Picasa  is capable of retrieving photos from a particular Picasa user, a public album, a semi-private album, or a keyword.
+The Alpine PhotoTile for Google Plus (formerly Picasa)  is capable of retrieving photos from a particular Google Plus user, a public album, a semi-private album, or a keyword.
-The photos can be linked to the your Picasa page, a specific URL, or to a Lighbox slideshow.
+The photos can be linked to the your Google Plus page, a specific URL, or to a Lighbox slideshow.
 Also, the Shortcode Generator makes it easy to insert the widget into posts without learning any of the code.
 This lightweight but powerful widget takes advantage of WordPress's built in JQuery scripts to create a sleek presentation that I hope you will like.
 A full description and demonstration is available at [the Alpine Press](http://thealpinepress.com/alpine-phototile-for-picasa/ "Plugin Demo").

-**Features:**
+**Alpine PhotoTile for Google+ and Picasa Features:**

-* Display GooglePlus images in a sidebar, post, or page
+* Display Google Plus images in a sidebar, post, or page
 * Multiple styles to allow for customization
 * Lighbox feature for interactive slideshow (Fancybox, prettyBox, or ColorBox)
 * Simple instructions